mathspp/mathspp/pages/06.courses/intermediate-python-course/_12.cta/features.md

         star_rating: 5,
         name: 'Michael Dahlberg',
     },
     content: '<p>I learned something I did not know on each day. [...]
 Modularity was something I knew about but I really learned some fantastic rules on how to apply it. [...]
-This was one of those rare classes that I came away feeling like I learned WAY more about any of the given topics than I thought I already knew .</p>',
+This was one of those rare classes that I came away feeling like I learned WAY more about any of the given topics than I thought I already knew.</p>',
     media: {
         images: [
         { url: '/user/pages/testimonials/20260217-2116-michael-dahlberg/profile.webp' }